 4. Change the default Journal Date to June 30, and click Add.

-5. On the journal header tab, enter an appropriate long description to explain the reason for this journal.
+5. On the journal header page, enter an appropriate Long Description to explain the reason for this journal.
+Be specific.

-6. Upload any attachments to support the journal – like a copy of the invoice you are accruing, an email from your vendor with an estimated cost for work completed, or a spreadsheet with calculations supporting the transaction.
+6. Upload Attachments to support the journal – like a copy of the invoice you are accruing, an email from your supplier with an estimated cost for work completed, or a spreadsheet with calculations supporting the transaction.

-11. At this point you can complete your journal line information and edit, check, and submit the journal as usual.
+10. Complete your journal line information and edit, check, and submit the journal as usual.
 We recommend submitting your journal from the Approval tab.
-That way you can see the journal’s approval workflow after you click submit.
+This way, you can see the journal’s approval workflow after you click Submit.